Corbett · Central Highlands

 Carn Dearg — common questions

 - Carn Dearg is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 18km with 600m of ascent and takes most walkers 4-6 hours.
-Terrain: Estate path along Loch Ossian for the first part — easy walking through one of Scotland's largest privately-owned native pine plantings.
+Ground conditions: Estate path along Loch Ossian for the first part — easy walking through one of Scotland's largest privately-owned native pine plantings.

-- When is the best time to climb Carn Dearg?
+- What's the best month to climb Carn Dearg?

-- Is there mobile signal on Carn Dearg?
+- Will I get phone signal on Carn Dearg?

 - No usable signal at Corrour station or on the hill — central Rannoch Moor is one of the largest mobile blackspots in Britain